Ta Van Village: Exploring the Charming of Sapa and A Cultural Retreat

 Ta Van Village boasts stunning terraced rice fields amidst tranquil surroundings

-Referring to the outstanding scenery of Ta Van village, it would be remiss to ignore the terraced fields.
-The terraced fields by the hands of many years of labor of the ethnic people meander on the hillsides and mountainsides, spreading out as far as the eye can see without any forest.
-The terraced fields and the mountain scenery with the same message, green and one color give you a majestic natural scenery.
+Referring to the outstanding scenery of Ta Van village, it would be remiss to ignore the Vietnam rice fields.
+The rice fields by the hands of many years of labor the ethnic people meander on the hillsides and mountainsides, spreading out as far as the eye can see without any forest.
+The rice fields and the mountain scenery with the same message, green and one color give you a majestic natural beauty.

 houses in Ta Van Village Vietnam